ADEOS (Advanced Earth Observing Satellite) / Midori

 Vegetation, aerosols, ERB

-Legend to Figure 18: The image is a blue, green and red color composite of POLDER measurements at 443 nm, 670 nm and 865 nm.
-Marked differences appear between the clouds (in white) and different types of surfaces: vegetation in red, soil in brown and yellow, sea in dark blue.
+Legend to Figure 18: The image is a blue, green and red colour composite of POLDER measurements at 443 nm, 670 nm and 865 nm.
+Marked differences appear between the clouds (in white) and different types of surfaces: vegetation in red, soil in brown and yellow, and sea in dark blue.
 The bright spot in the Mediterranean sea, West of Sardinia, is the sunglint pattern.
-More than 15000 such images are taken every day by POLDER on ADEOS providing a daily global coverage of the Earth in eight spectral channels of the visible and near infrared spectrum.
+More than 15000 such images are taken every day by POLDER on ADEOS providing daily global coverage of the Earth in eight spectral channels of the visible and near-infrared spectrum.

 Spectral range (in 3 bands)